spacehuhn/DstikeUpdater/README.md

 This library is made for the **DSTIKE D-duino-32 Final** and **DSTIKE ESP32 Watch DevKit OLED**.

 But it can also run on other boards that fulfill these requirements:
-- ESP32 Chip
+- ESP32 SoC
 - OLED display (SSD1306 or SH1106) with 128x64 pixel
 - Up, down and select buttons as [input pullup](https://www.arduino.cc/en/Tutorial/InputPullupSerial)
 - SD card slot connected to the SD/MMC pins (check [this example](https://github.com/espressif/arduino-esp32/blob/master/libraries/SD_MMC/examples/SDMMC_Test/SDMMC_Test.ino))

 ## Installation

 1) Click [Download Zip](https://github.com/spacehuhn/DstikeUpdater/archive/master.zip) to download the source code from GitHub.
 2) Unzip and rename the Folder name to "DstikeUpdater".
 3) Paste it in your library folder (usually located somewhere at documents/Arduino/libraries).
 4) Restart the Arduino IDE.

 5) Install the OLED library using the same steps, from [ThingPulse/esp8266-oled-ssd1306](https://github.com/ThingPulse/esp8266-oled-ssd1306)